ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * {{Section 7 of RFC9203}} and {{Section B.2 of RFC8613}} recommend the use of 8-byte random values as well.
 Unlike in those cases, the values of N\_C and N\_S considered in this document are not used for as sensitive operations as the derivation of a Security Context, and thus do not have possible implications in the security of AEAD ciphers.

-## Reusage of Nonces for Proof-of-Possession Input {#ssec-security-considerations-reusage-nonces}
+## Reuse of Nonces for Proof-of-Possession Input {#ssec-security-considerations-reusage-nonces}

 When a party A provides a nonce to the other party B, it is beneficial that A does not offer a nonce previously used with B. By doing so, A can verify the freshness of the PoP evidence computed by B.